TrueLayer/truelayer-java/CONTRIBUTING.md

 ## Submit changes

-In order to submit changes to the TrueLayer Java project the follwoing steps are required:
+In order to submit changes to the TrueLayer Java project the following steps are required:

 1. Fork the repo and create your branch from `main`.
 2. Make sure to add proper tests in case of code changes.